redhat-partner-tech/partner-tech-days-sept2020/wip-2021/custom-repo-exercises/README.md

 - TBA

 **1. Logging in to Satellite**
-Use a web browser on you computer to access the Satellite GUI via the link found in the Environment above.
+- Use a web browser on you computer to access the Satellite GUI via the link found in the Environment above